- Summary overview of CervicalCheck

 All information sheets are available to view and download in the Essential documents section (see left panel).

 back to top

-CervicalCheck operates two routine screening intervals for women with negative smear test results.
+CervicalCheck operates two routine screening intervals for women with normal smear test results.

-Women who join the programme when aged 45 or over will need to have two negative smear test results three years apart before they move onto a five yearly re-call.
+Women who join the programme when aged 45 or over will need to have two normal smear test results three years apart before they move onto a five yearly re-call.

-Women who are recommended for increased surveillance are re-called after one year following a negative smear test result.
+Women who are recommended for increased surveillance are re-called after one year following a normal smear test result.

 Following a smear test, CervicalCheck sends a letter to the woman advising her of her recommended next step in the screening programme.
 The recommended next step may be: routine screening, annual screening, early repeat (in 3 or 6 months), or to contact her smeartaker to discuss her result and recommendation.